On Jan 31, 2007, the President of the United States gave his speech on the

 The Palestinian-Israeli conflict and the U.S. animosity with

-Iran has led the Iranian Government to plan Euro-Perto Bourse in an effort
+Iran have led the Iranian Government to plan Euro-Perto Bourse in an effort

-to weaken U.S. dollar domination on oil trade.
+to weaken the U.S. dollar domination on oil trade.
 The new Bourse will compete

 with New York's Mercantile Exchange (NYMEX) and London’s International